The Budibase architecture comprises of a few key Budibase services and a collection of open source technologies that Budibase is built on top of.

 - App service - this is the core of the Budibase infrastructure, the apps service hosts your web apps when they have been deployed as well as providing the REST API that your web apps will use to access/store their data.

 - Worker service - a small custom Budibase service which currently handles platform security, making sure users attempting to deploy have permission to do so.
-This service will see expansion in the future, to cover other background processes.

 - Database (CouchDB) - this is the primary database of Budibase, it is a NoSQL highly scalable and reliable platform which supports simple data replication and partitioning.
 We utilise data replication when deploying apps as well as it being particularly useful for synchronising a cluster for large scale deployments.
 We partition the CouchDB service into databases specific to each app, meaning we can keep data separated easily and securely.